How much does an international utility patent application cost?

-If you are thinking of pursuing utility patents in foreign countries, one big factor is the cost.
-Simply put, foreign utility patents cost A LOT, and “A LOT” likely means much more than you want to spend.
+International patent costs can escalate quickly.
+When pursuing utility patents in foreign countries, you cannot ignore the cost factor.
+Simply put, foreign utility patents cost a lot, i.e., much more than you want to spend.

 You have to deal with not only the foreign patent office, but also the foreign IP attorneys who will represent you in each foreign country.
 The initial foreign filing costs are the tip of the iceberg.
 Since we deal with startup clients, we’re always on the look for ways to save our clients money.

 So the next question is “How do we control foreign patent costs?”
 Notice I did not say eliminate, but control – i.e., managing these costs to keep them from getting out of control.